SCHOOLS BY STATE

 Salary and Employment Facts for Iowa Forensic Psychologists

-The average yearly salary for a forensic psychologist in Iowa is $78,000.
-The salary is quite competitive, even though most that enter the field don’t do it for the money.
-Forensics is a growing job field, and even in the area of psychology, they predict that there will be an increase of positions that will need to be filled in the next four years.
+The median salary for a forensic psychologist in Iowa is $97,740.
+This is an excellent salary in Iowa, even though most that enter the field don’t do it for the money.
+Forensics is a growing job field, and even in the area of psychology, they predict that there will be a 10% increase in the number of positions available by 2024.
 Getting your degree and doctorate now is ideal for anyone interested in this field.

 Iowa Forensics News